slonkazoid/bingus-blog/README.md

 ---
-title: "README"
+title: README
-description: "the README.md file of this project"
+description: the README.md file of this project
-author: "slonkazoid"
+author: slonkazoid
 created_at: 2024-04-18T04:15:26+03:00
 ---